These pumpkin cookies with cream cheese frosting are the epitome of fall desserts!

 So what are you waiting for?
 Whip up these pumpkin cookies with cream cheese frosting today!

 This cookie recipe features the spectacular combination of pumpkin, brown sugar, butter, and cinnamon.

-Where traditional cookies are crisp around the edges and chewy in the middle, these pumpkin cookies are so tender and fluffy, they’re almost like cake.
+Traditional cookies are crisp around the edges and chewy in the middle.
+But these pumpkin cookies are so tender and fluffy, they’re almost like cake.

 That’s why cream cheese frosting goes so well with them!

 Trust me, if you’re looking for the embodiment of autumn treats, this is it!

 - Butter – the key to rich and buttery cookies.
 Use room-temperature butter, not cold or melted, for the best results.

 - Brown Sugar – the molasses in brown sugar gives the dough a deeper, sweeter, caramel-like flavor.

 - Sugar – regular white sugar balances out the sweetness of the brown sugar and helps the edges to firm slightly.